Blowing a raspberry

-Blowing a raspberry, strawberry, razzing or making a Bronx cheer, is to make a noise similar to flatulence that may signify derision, real or feigned.
-It is made by placing the tongue between the lips, or alternately placing the lips against any area of skin, and blowing.
-When performed against the skin of another person, it is often a form of tickling.
+A raspberry or razz, also known as a Bronx cheer, is a mouth noise similar to a fart that is used to signify derision.
+It is also used as a voice exercise for singers and actors, where it may be called a raspberry trill or tongue trill.
+It is made by placing the tongue between the lips and blowing, so that it trills against the lower lip, and as a catcall in public arenas is sometimes made into the palm or back of the hand to amplify the volume.
+In Russia it is commonly accompanied by rolling the eyes.

-A raspberry (when used with the tongue) is not used in any human language as a building block of words, apart from jocular exceptions such as the name of the comic-book character Joe Btfsplk.
+Blowing a raspberry is common to many countries around the world, including European and European-settled countries and Iran.
+In anglophone countries is associated with catcalling opposing sports teams, and with children.
+It is not used in any human language as a building block of words, apart from jocular exceptions such as the name of the comic-book character Joe Btfsplk.
 However, the vaguely similar bilabial trill (essentially blowing a raspberry with one's lips) is a regular consonant sound in a few dozen languages scattered around the world.

 Spike Jones and His City Slickers used a "birdaphone" to create this sound on their recording of "Der Fuehrer's Face", repeatedly lambasting Adolf Hitler with: "We'll Heil!
 (Bronx cheer) Heil!
 (Bronx cheer) Right in Der Fuehrer's Face!"